void-hoge/hogedraw/README.md

 - This project file is availabe at [here](./welcome.txt).

 ## REQUIREMENTS
-- a compiler thats supports C++11 or higher.
+- A compiler that's supports C++11 or higher.
 - libsdl2-dev
 - libglut-dev
 - libgl-dev